 Not all CBD products are created equal.
 A good brand will always make its lab test results available for you to review—if you can’t find them, ask the proprietor!
 The first thing you want to look at is the cannabinoid profile.
 This breakdown of the contents of your product will tell you exactly what concentration of each type of cannabinoid is present.
 You want to know how much CBD is in a dose of your product so that you can keep your dosage consistent across brands or product types if you make a change.

-You should also be aware that even though CBD itself is not psychoactive, some CBD products do contain other cannabinoids—including THC.
+You should also be aware that even though CBD itself is not intoxicating, some CBD products do contain other cannabinoids—including THC.
 Proper testing will reveal this.
 In order to be sold legally, a CBD product must contain less than .3% THC.
 If yours contains more than this amount, not only does it run the risk of getting you high, it’s also likely you’re buying from an untrustworthy source.

 Be Careful Who You Trust